NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/FHIRAssets/AllAssets/All-Profiles/UKCore-Observation-Group-Lab.page.md

 ## Profile: UKCore-Observation-Group-Lab (Test Group)

 ### Summary
 A set of related tests that are reported together, for example a Full Blood Count.
 Test groups are often referred to as batteries, panels or profiles.

-The test group is represented as a FHIR <code>Observation</code> with references to other <code>Observations</code> that contain the associated test results.
-The references are defined using <code>Observation.hasMember</code>.
+The test group is represented using `UKCore-Observation-Group-Lab` with references to instances of `UKCore-Observation-Lab` that contain the associated test results.
+The references are defined using `UKCore-Observation-Group-Lab.hasMember`.

-<code>Observation.code</code> is used to represent the clinical code and name of the test group.
+`UKCore-Observation-Group-Lab.code` is used to represent the clinical code and name of the test group.

-<code>Observation.value[x\]</code> is not present as the test group itself does not carry a test result.
+`UKCore-Observation-Group-Lab.value[x]` is not used as the test group does not carry a test result.

 Refer to the {{pagelink:R4ObservationTestResult}} profile definition and the {{pagelink:DesignOverview}} section for further information.

 ### Resource and Profile Links
 * R4 Resource (Base): [Observation](https://hl7.org/fhir/R4/observation.html)
-* R4 UK Core Profile (Lab): [UKCore-Observation-Group-Lab](https://simplifier.net/guide/uk-core-implementation-guide-stu2/home/profilesandextensions/profile-ukcore-observation-group-lab?current)
+* R4 UK Core Profile: [UKCore-Observation-Group-Lab](https://simplifier.net/guide/uk-core-implementation-guide-stu2/home/profilesandextensions/profile-ukcore-observation-group-lab?current)

 ### Profile Views
 Refer to {{pagelink:ProfileDescriptions}} for a definition of the different profile view formats.